specta/specta/README.md

 ## FEATURES

-* Support for both Objective-C & Swift.
+* Support for both Objective-C.
 * RSpec-like BDD DSL
 * Quick and easy set up
 * Built on top of XCTest